argilla-io/argilla/docs/_source/community/contributing.md

 ### Features and documentation

+#### Contribution to the docs
+You can contribute to the docs by
-We are always looking for [new tutorials](https://github.com/argilla-io/argilla/issues/2030)!
+- Writing a tutorial about a specific topic.
+We are always looking for [new tutorials](https://github.com/argilla-io/argilla/issues/2030) and we would love to support you!
+- Including missing parts, examples, improving the writing, fixing typos, etc.

+For contributing to the docs, here are two references:
+1. How to locally build the docs
+2. A template for tutorials

 #### Create a new feature